Dimitar Talev: Literary work

 Talev published his first story in 1917 in the newspaper "Rodina" (Motherland), Skopje.
 Later he continued to publish his literary texts in periodicals in Bulgaria and abroad.
 His first book, "The Tears of my Mother" was published in 1925.
 It was a collection of stories and tales for children.
-He published several more books, notably his tetralogy "The Iron Lantern", "Prespa Bells", "Ilinden " and "I Hear Your Voices".
+He published several more books, notably his tetralogy "The Iron Candlestick", "The Bells of Prespa", "Ilinden" and "I Hear Your Voices".

 In 2016, the Ministry of Culture of Bulgaria sent an inquiry to the authorities in the Republic of Macedonia due to copyright violations regarding the translation and publication of parts of Talev's tetralogy by a private publishing house.
 The novels of Dimitar Talev were translated with dozens of pages cut out and replacement of the word "Bulgarian" with "Macedonian" in the text.
 The case reached the European Parliament.
 In 2021, Bulgarian President Rumen Radev sent original copies of the tetralogy to North Macedonia, stating that the persecution of Bulgarian books and their falsification must remain irretrievably in the past.